avreally/hyper-island/README.md

 # About

 A to do list project which was created during studying at Hyper Island.\
-The app allows user to add and delete tasks and lists, mark tasks as important.
+The app allows user to add and delete tasks and lists, mark tasks as important and completed.\
+All data is stored in Local Storage.

 # Run application